-- The customer must have an active direct metered Con Edison electric account and, when installed, the heat pumps' usage must be billed to this account. - The customer must have an average peak demand of less than 300 kW on a rolling 12-month basis. - The customer has not previously received Clean Heat incentives. - The site must be occupied year-round. - Equipment must be installed after the customer signs and submits a signed Preliminary Incentive Offer Letter ("PIOL") from Con Edison, allows for pre-installation inspection, and receives a Notice to Proceed ("NTP") from Con Edison.
+- The customer must have an active direct metered Con Edison electric account and, when installed, the heat pumps' usage must be billed to this account. - The customer must have an average peak demand of less than 300 kW on a rolling 12-month basis. - The customer has not previously received Clean Heat incentives. - The site must be occupied year-round. - Equipment must be installed after the customer signs and submits a signed Preliminary Incentive Offer Letter ("PIOL") from Con Edison and allows for pre-installation inspection.